Research groups

 Research summary

-I joined the department in 2021.
-I'm the main researcher on the NIHR RfPB-funded Nourish-UK study exploring attitudes towards infant feeding among new mothers, pregnant women and birthing parents living with HIV.
+Bakita joined the department in 2021 as the field researcher on the NIHR RfPB-funded NOURISH-UK study.
+NOURISH-UK is a multi-award-winning study exploring attitudes towards infant feeding among new mothers, pregnant women and birthing parents living with HIV.
+She completed an NIHR Pre-Doctoral Fellowship in 2023.

 Pronouns: she/her.